Trupti-nayak/ClosedPullRequests/README.md

 Extension:
-This app can be extended o be more generic by providing a User Interface for the user to give the user details and repo name to show the UI
+This app can be extended to be more generic by providing a User Interface for the user to give the user details and repo name to show the UI

 Improvements:
 - Make the cellForRowAt indexPath be generic and accept more than one cell by configuring the viewmodel for each of the cells and presenter is responsible for configuring them